pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab4/README.md

-# Lab 4: Code Translation - Python to JavaScript
+# Lab 4: Code Translation - Python to JavaScript with Bob

 ## Overview

-In this lab, you'll learn to use Bob to translate code from one programming language to another while maintaining functionality and applying language-specific best practices.
-You'll translate a Python data processing script to JavaScript (Node.js).
+In this lab, you'll learn how to use Bob to translate code from one programming language to another while maintaining functionality and applying language-specific best practices.

+You will translate a Python data processing script into an equivalent JavaScript implementation using Node.js.

+This reflects a common real-world scenario where teams need to modernize applications, migrate codebases, or translate existing logic into a different technology stack.

-> **🧠 Bob Differentiator: Intelligent Resource Optimization**
+> 🧠 **Bob Differentiator: Intelligent Resource Optimization**
 > During this lab, Bob will automatically select the right AI model for each translation task.
 Complex language feature mappings use powerful models for accuracy, while simple syntax conversions use lighter models for speed.
+>
-This automatic model selection happens transparently, optimizing both quality and cost.
+> This automatic model selection happens transparently, optimizing both quality and cost.

-**Difficulty**: Intermediate

 ## What You'll Translate

-A Python data processing script that:
+You will translate a Python data processing script into JavaScript using Node.js.

+The Python script:
 - Reads CSV files
 - Performs statistical calculations
 - Exports results to JSON
-- Uses type hints and modern Python features

-**Target**: Equivalent JavaScript (Node.js) implementation

-## Learning Objectives
+The final goal is to create an equivalent JavaScript implementation that preserves the same functionality.

+## What You'll Learn

 By the end of this lab, you will:
-- ✅ Use Ask mode to analyze source code
+- ✅ Use Ask Mode to analyze source code
-- ✅ Use Plan mode to plan translation strategy
+- ✅ Use Plan Mode to plan a translation strategy
-- ✅ Use Code mode to implement translation
+- ✅ Use Code Mode to implement the translation
 - ✅ Understand language-specific patterns
 - ✅ Map Python features to JavaScript equivalents
 - ✅ Maintain code functionality across languages